BrandTrump/Glisten-Prismic/README.md

 - Use "Key Text" as a field for returning simple string.
 - <PrismicText field={slice.primary.heading} /> returns a string of text.
 - text-balance for extra typography flourish (only works on chrome).
+- asText() helper to convert rich text to a string.
+- grid-rows-subgrid maintains content alignment.